PintoGideon/notes/React/GettingStarted.md

 ### this keyword

 this is a special keyword in JS.
 The details of 'this' are a bit nuanced.
-In React, 'this' will be bount to the React Component Class.
+In React, 'this' will be bound to the React Component Class.
 When we write this.props, we are accessing the props property on the component.